 Unfortunately, the carts did not have GPS and I did not have a yardage guide.
-These are definitely holes you have to play many times to figure out completely, so as first-timers, we were definitely at a disadvantage.
+These are definitely holes you have to play many times to figure out completely.
+As first-timers, we were definitely at a disadvantage.
 My score suffered, but I still enjoyed the roller coaster ride through this part of the course.

 I mentioned the houses along the 11th hole.
 This is definitely the nice part of town because there are some big and beautiful homes throughout this course.
 They don’t come into play that much, but they provide a very high-end backdrop.

 Whitney Oaks was in okay shape, playing somewhat better than it looked.
 They stick with bermuda fairways year-round here, so in winter they are brown and there were still a lot of soft/muddy sections after all the recent rain.
 In general, though, the playability of the fairways was pretty good.
 The tee boxes were nice and the rough was a little patchy and inconsistent—some really nice lush areas and others not so filled in.

 I did notice that around the 18th green, the fairway, green and rough are pretty much immaculate.
 So for people overlooking that hole from the clubhouse, they are treated to a more “idealistic” representation of the course year-round.
 I found that kind of interesting and also kind of sneaky.
 The bunkers had good sand and were by far the best of this trip.